Master of Arts - SPED Master's Exam

 * Open book and notes format on Canvas beginning 8:00 am on March 2, and closing at 11:59 pm on March 3.

 Eligibility to take the SPED Master's Comprehensive Exam

-In order to be considered eligible to take the MA Comprehensive Exam, students need an approved Advancement to Candidacy (ATC) and Culminating Experience (CE) proposal on file with the Graduate Division, which will be reflected in the Milestones section of the Student Services Center.
+In order to be considered eligible to take the MA Comprehensive Exam, students need an approved Advancement to Candidacy (ATC) and Culminating Experience (CE or PCE) proposal on file with the Graduate Division, which will be reflected in the Milestones section of the Student Services Center.
 The ATC and CE must be approved one semester prior to taking the culminating experience.
 Refer to the Division of Graduate Studies for current student deadlines.

 - Students must enroll in SPED 896EXM.
 This course has zero units.
 Returning students who are taking the exam after their grace period has ended must register for EDUC 499 for an additional tuition fee.